kadetXx/HNG-Script/README.md

 ## NOTE:

-Dart programmers must have dart install on the local machine for testing.
+PHP MUST be of version 7.3 and above
+Python MUST be installed v2 preferrably
+Dart must be installed on your server. and Java too

 visit https://dart.dev/get-dart to install dart on your local machine.

-PHP must be of version 7.3 and above

 # RESULT: